-During the first quarter of fiscal year 2015, the Company completed the acquisition of NetNearU Corp.
-(NetNearU), a privately held company that has developed a comprehensive network management system for Wi-Fi and other internet access networks.
 During the first quarter of fiscal year 2016, the Company completed the acquisition of Engreen Inc. (Engreen), a privately held company focused on network function virtualization.
 The Engreen purchase price of approximately \$5.3 million was primarily allocated to acquired technology intangible assets and the assumption of certain liabilities.
-These acquisitions were accounted for as purchases and, accordingly, the consolidated financial statements include the operating results of NetNearU and Engreen from the dates of acquisition.
+The acquisition was accounted for as a purchase and, accordingly, the consolidated financial statements include the operating results of Engreen from the date of acquisition.

-On November 14, 2016, the Company completed the acquisition of Aerodocs Limited (Arconics), a privately held company focused on wireless in-flight entertainment management software services.
+During the third quarter of fiscal year 2017, the Company completed the acquisition of Aerodocs Limited (Arconics), a privately held company focused on wireless in-flight entertainment management software services.
 The Arconics purchase price of approximately \$21.6 million was comprised of approximately \$16.6 million in cash consideration paid to former Arconics equity holders and \$5.0 million related to the fair value of 61,888 shares of the Company's common stock issued at the closing.
 The approximately \$16.6 million in cash consideration paid to former Arconics equity holders less cash acquired of \$0.6 million resulted in a net cash outlay by the Company of approximately \$16.0 million.
 The Arconics purchase price was primarily allocated to acquired technology and customer relationships intangible assets, and goodwill.
-Through this acquisition the Company gained broader expertise, aviation-grade software and mobile applications to make flying safer and more efficient for pilots, cabin crews and flight operations teams, as well as applications that are expected to create new opportunities for passenger entertainment and airline services and revenue.
-This acquisition was accounted for as a purchase and, accordingly, the consolidated financial statements include the operating results of Arconics in our satellite services segment from the date of acquisition.
+Through this acquisition, the Company gained broader expertise, aviation-grade software and mobile applications to make flying safer and more efficient for pilots, cabin crews and flight operations teams, as well as applications that are expected to create new opportunities for passenger entertainment and airline services and revenue.
+This acquisition was accounted for as a purchase and, accordingly, the consolidated financial statements include the operating results of Arconics in the Company's satellite services segment from the date of the acquisition.